krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2022.09.21    - version 2.8.6 =
+* Fix           - Fixed an issue where WooCommerce reported about shipping changes happening despite no changes which prevented the customer from finalizing the purchase.
+* Fix           - Fixed undefined index and variable.
+* Fix           - Fixed an issue where the WC form would sometimes not be updated when changing billing country.
+* Tweak         - Added the "subscription" object.
+* Tweak         - The plugin's JavaScript is now limited to run only on the checkout and order pay pages.
+This should fix the issue with the "Twenty Twenty-One/Two" themes where the buttons on the shop page would disappear when adding an item to the cart.

 = 2022.08.15    - version 2.8.5 =
 * Feature       - Add new layouts for the checkout form, including a new theme.
 * Enhancement   - Compatibility with WordPress block themes.